 \section{Numerical Experiments}

 In this section, we present numerical experiments to evaluate the performance of Delayed Online Gradient Descent on quasar-convex functions.
-All numerical examples are implemented in Python on a laptop equipped with an AMD Ryzen 5 3550Hz processor, Radeon Vega Mobile Gfx, and 32 GB of RAM.
-The corresponding code can be downloaded at \href{https://github.com/cristianvega1995/Delayed-Feedback-in-Online-Quasar-Convex-Optimization-A-Non-Stationary-Approach} {https://github.com/cristianvega1995/Delayed-Feedback-in-Online-Quasar-Convex-Optimization-A-Non-Stationary-Approach}.
+All numerical examples are implemented in Python on a laptop equipped with an AMD Ryzen 5 3550 Hz processor, Radeon Vega Mobile Gfx, and 32 GB of RAM.
+The corresponding code can be downloaded from this \href{https://github.com/cristianvega1995/Delayed-Feedback-in-Online-Quasar-Convex-Optimization-A-Non-Stationary-Approach}{repository}.

-We conduct experiments in three different settings: highly non-convex functions, generalized linear models, and quadratic fractional functions.
-In all experiments, unless otherwise specified, we set $T = 20000$ and run the algorithm for $d \in \{1, 5, 10, 20\}.$ At each iteration, we set $r_{t}=\nabla f_{t}(x_{t})$ and the delay $d_t$ is drawn from a discrete uniform distribution over the range $[d]$.
+We conduct experiments in three different settings: highly non-convex functions, GLM, and quadratic fractional functions.
+In all experiments, unless otherwise specified, we set $T = 20,000$ and run the algorithm with $d \in \{1, 5, 10, 20\}$.
+At each iteration, we set $r_{t} = \nabla f_{t}(x_{t})$, and the delay $d_t$ is drawn from a discrete uniform distribution over $[d]$.
 Each experiment is repeated $20$ times with random realizations of the sequence $\{f_{t}\}_{t \in [T]}$, and we report both the average performance and its standard deviation.